-By 1949, the university had to leave Communist China and the project seemed to be over.
-However, Fu Jen University was re-established in Taipei, Taiwan, in 1961, under the auspices of the Chinese Diocesan clergy, the Society of the Divine Word and the Society of Jesus.
+By 1949, the university was forced to leave Communist China and the project seemed to be over.
+However, Fu Jen University was re-established in Taipei, Taiwan, in 1961, under the auspices of the Chinese Diocesan clergy, the Society of the Divine Word, and the Society of Jesus.
 Several Benedictines have since joined the University as professors and heads of department.

 Currently, our presence in Taiwan seeks to work with youths in the area of education as a means of establishing a bond that will move beyond cultural and religious differences.
 Through the work of Father David Ho, O.S.B., we also seek to bring the Word of God to the people of the mountain regions of Taiwan, where Father David was born and raised.